medical-genomics-group/JODIE/README.md

    This step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed.

-#### c.) order_phenotype.py

 #### d.) jodie.py
    Estimating parameters using a Gibbs sampler\
    Needed input is required to be able to fit into RAM:
    + genotype file created in step a
-   + XtX file created in step b
+   + XtX file created in step c
-   + phenotype file in txt format without header in the same order as the genotype matrix as created in step c
+   + phenotype file in txt format without header in the same order as the genotype matrix as created in step b
    + list in txt format with line number of individual with missing phenotype (according to line in genotype file) - these individuals will be removed from the analysis

    Output: